jackdesert/pyramid/docs/tutorials/uwsgi/index.rst

       $ cd /var/log/nginx
       $ tail -f error.log access.log

-    If you see an ``No such file or directory`` error in the Nginx log, verify the name of the socket file specified in /etc/nginx/sites-enabled/myproject.conf.
+    If you see an ``No such file or directory`` error in the Nginx error log, verify the name of the socket file specified in /etc/nginx/sites-enabled/myproject.conf.
 Verify that the file reference
     there actually exists.
 If it does not, check where uWSGI is set to put the